StevenWingett/Bioinformatics_Computer_Cluster_Course/exercises.md

 2. Repeat 1., but this time edit the file `/usr/bin/who`.
 Where you able to do this?
 If not, why not?
 Maybe checking the file permissions will clarify the situation?

-3. To what `groups` do you belong?
+3. To what groups do you belong (the name of the required Linux command is quite intuitive)?
+To what groups does the person who is running the course belong?
+If you can't work out how to do this, then look in the `man` pages.

 ### b.
 1. Write a single-line Bash command that takes the contents of the file letters.txt, sorts them alphabetically and then writes them to a new file named `sorted.txt`.